 Silence is therefore very important for inner balance.
 All mystical teachings aim at the internalisation and spiritualisation of the human being, and contain the practice of silence.
 In practicing these, we will receive an awareness that is beyond human conception.
 It is said that human beings must be silent, as words and concepts are inadequate for the divine.

-Realigning of the spine and the liberation of the oblique pelvis are two aspects of spiritual straightening, whereby these two lines of energy return to its balance through the gift of the innate impulse.
+Realigning of the spine and the liberation of the oblique pelvis are two aspects of Divine Straightening, whereby these two lines of energy return to its balance through the gift of the innate impulse.
 However, the real impact is far more than just body balance, as the one treated becomes whole in a new way of inner-outer harmony.

 As the spine is freed and straightened, the chakras, the energy centres, also return to their innate balance.
 With the freeing of the life force, cells, organs and systems are better served.
 Each chakra corresponds to one of the spiritual laws, whereby they blend in unison with the universal principles, and become aware of an inner guidance that gifts us with trust and stability.